AyanRoy22/Room_Occupancy_Detection/README.md

 This project involves analyzing sensor data from various sensors placed in a room.
 These sensors include motion detectors, temperature sensors, light sensors, and even sound sensors.
 The objective is to develop a machine-learning model that can classify whether the room is currently occupied or unoccupied based on the sensor readings.
 This is a binary classification task where the model predicts one of two classes: "occupied" or "unoccupied."

 ## Data Description
-The data is of secondary source and is taken from Candanedo,Luis.
+The data is of secondary source and is taken from <br>
+Candanedo,Luis.
 (2016).
 Occupancy Detection .
-UCI Machine Learning Repository.\ https://doi.org/10.24432/C5X01N.
+UCI Machine Learning Repository.<br> https://doi.org/10.24432/C5X01N.

-It has 20560 instances and 7 attributes.
+It has 20560 instances and 7 attributes. <br>
 The data is divided into 3 sets one for training, testing, and validation.
-Ground-truth occupancy was obtained from time-stamped pictures that were taken every minute.
+Ground-truth occupancy was obtained from time-stamped pictures that were taken every minute. <br>
 It has no missing values.

 ### Attribute Information
-date time year-month-day hour:minute:second Temperature, in Celsius
+date time year-month-day hour:minute:second <br>
+Temperature, in Celsius <br>
-Relative Humidity, in percentage
+Relative Humidity, in percentage <br>
-Light, in Lux
+Light, in Lux <br>
-CO2, in ppm
+CO2, in ppm <br>
-Humidity Ratio, Derived quantity from temperature and relative humidity, in kgwater-vapor/kg-air Occupancy, 0 or 1, 0 for not occupied, 1 for occupied status
+Humidity Ratio, Derived quantity from temperature and relative humidity, in kgwater-vapor/kg-air <br>
+Occupancy, 0 or 1, 0 for not occupied, 1 for occupied status

 ## Objectives